Mary Magdalen Healy: Religious life

 From 1903–18, Healy was Mother superior and headmistress of Villa Barlow in St. Albans, Vermont.
 Though it is claimed she was the first African-American woman to be appointed a Mother superior, she is predated by at least two such women, Servant of God Mary Elizabeth Lange of the Oblate Sisters of Providence in Baltimore, Maryland, and Venerable Mother Henriette DeLille of the Sisters of the Holy Family in New Orleans, Louisiana.

-Villa Barlow was a well-known and prestigious girls school operated by the CND, which had a mission in St. Albans.
+Villa Barlow was a prestigious girls school operated by the CND, which had a mission in St. Albans.
 Many of its students came from wealthy New England families.
 But it had fallen into disarray and was burdened with debt.
 Over her fifteen years in leadership, Healy reorganized the school and its community, and restored a high level of academic and administrative excellence.
 It was a challenging task.
 She "had to struggle against the parish and even the diocesan authorities.
 Her wisdom enabled her to unravel the complicated problems, to assure the resources, to pay the debts, and to make this ... mission one of our most prosperous houses in the United States".
 She also managed the health and hygiene practices of the religious sisters and pupils in her charge.

 In 1918, her fifteen years as superior came to an end when the new Code of Canon Law set limits to terms for some offices of religious superiors.
 Healy accepted a new challenge as superior of Notre Dame Academy, Staten Island, New York.
 In a short time, she improved the academy's financial situation.

+Illness and death

 After eight months, for health reasons, she had to leave this position and returned to the motherhouse in Montreal.
 She died on September 13, 1919, from heart disease.
-Her funeral was held at the motherhouse on 19 September, 1919.
+Her funeral was held at the motherhouse on September 19, 1919.